 Here are six common types of workplace personalities that may wreak havoc for you, if you aren’t careful – as well as how to deal with them.
+If your work environment has turned hostile, consult with a Tampa employment attorney for more information on your legal options.

 Ambitious Arnold can seem like your greatest fan at first – then he slowly begins to cross the line into a frenemy.
 Arnold is that coworker who constantly says how much he admires your work, while secretly making plans to take your position or become your higher-up.
 He is ambitiously trying to seal his position in the office, regardless of where that leaves you.
 Keep your eye on Arnold, and make sure what he says to you matches what he does.
 Otherwise, his cutthroat nature could mean losing your spot in the office hierarchy.